 To learn more about landlord disclosure requirements in New York, check out New York Required Landlord Disclosures.

 If you believe a departing tenant caused a mold problem (beyond ordinary wear and tear) in an apartment or rental unit, you may wish to deduct the cost of cleaning from that tenant's security deposit.
-New York law allows landlords to do this, provided they return the remainder of the deposit to the tenant within a reasonable time (typically 21-45 days) following the tenant's lease termination (N.Y.
+New York law allows landlords to do this, provided they return the remainder of the deposit to the tenant within a14 days following the tenant's lease termination (N.Y.
 Gen. Oblig.
 Law § 7-103).

 For more information about security deposits in New York, check out New York Security Deposit Limits and Deadlines.